The complementary of CTAO, direct detection and collider searches for dark matter in Effective Field Theories and Simplified models: Results and discussion

 \subsection{Effective field theory}

 Fig.~\ref{fig:CTA_comp} shows the CTAO sensitivity for each EFT operator in the $m_\chi-M_*$ plane, where points above the black dashed line satisfy the EFT validity condition $M_* > 2m_\chi$.
 As the velocity dispersion changes, so does the J-factor and the expected signal given by Eq.~\ref{eq:dmflux}.
 Varying the velocity from its minimum to maximum value in the DM velocity dispersion distribution yields a spread in J-factors, and therefore in the sensitivity curve plotted as the dark green regions.
 Comparing our results with those from Ref.~\cite{Balazs:2017hxh} shown as the blue-shaded region, we show that, except for the Scalar model, we improve the expected sensitivity for CTAO due to the use of the up-to-date J-factors in the GC region.
 Note that Ref.~\cite{Balazs:2017hxh} makes use of a NFW DM distribution both for s- and p-wave J-factors.
 In the $\mathcal{O}_S$ case, this has the consequence of producing worse results when we consider the Fire-2 simulations, simply because the Scalar operator is only dependent on the p-wave J-factor.
 The Fire-2 p-wave J-factor is orders of magnitude smaller than the NFW ones used in Ref.~\cite{Balazs:2017hxh}.
 For a DM particle with mass 1 TeV, we reach a maximum $M_{*}$ sensitivity of 16.6 GeV, 1.7$\times$10$^{3}$ GeV, 1.2$\times$10$^{4}$ GeV and 2.2$\times$10$^{3}$ GeV for the $\mathcal{O}_S$, $\mathcal{O}_P$, $\mathcal{O}_V$ and $\mathcal{O}_A$ operators, respectively.
 It is worth noting that the results from Ref.~\cite{Balazs:2017hxh} used a now obsolete CTAO telescope array configuration with an optimistic overall number of telescopes yielding a quite optimistic flux sensitivity.
+The gray-shaded region extracted from Ref.~\cite{Balazs:2017hxh} represents the region of the parameter space for which the relic DM density is compatible measured CDM one $\Omega_{\chi}h^{2} = 0.1186$.
+Such region is computed assuming a standard thermal freeze-out.
+However, it is important to note that departures from the standard cosmological history, such as modified expansion rates~\cite{Bringmann:2021tjr}, prolonged reheating~\cite{Drewes:2017fmn}, long-lived heavy scalar fields in the early universe~\cite{Fukuda:2024ddb} or additional non-thermal production channels, can substantially alter the relic abundance.
+Therefore, the full parameter space probed here remains relevant, even when the standard thermal relic density does not saturate the value obtained from cosmological measurements.